The Formosan Christian Church of Dallas

 FCCD Full-Time Pastor Compensation and Benefit Policy Guidelines

 1.1 Salary includes base salary, housing allowance, and retirement benefits.
-Salary review will be conducted annually by the Executive Council Committee.
+Salary review will be conducted annually by the Deacons Committee.

 1.2 The newly approved salary is to be effective for a period of one year beginning on the next January 1st.